alegomes/cmon/README.markdown

 TODO LIST
 =========
-* Paremeterize all hard coded stuff.
+* Paremeterize all the hard coded stuff.
 * Stop using _kill -3_ to generate thread dumps.
 It boosts catalina.out log file.
 Use _jstack_ instead. _kill -3_ is being used because _jstack_ didn't work at development time.
 * Aggregate memory capacity values.
 * Aggregate network and i/o traffic(?)